alexfernandez/alexfernandez.github.io/2024/aves-aeternae.md

 We get a **top speed of nearly 15 m/s that doesn't change with scale**.
-Keep in mind that this is in direct incident sunlight without any inefficiencies, so very likely speed will be lower than this unless there are major technological breakthroughs.
+Keep in mind that this is in direct incident sunlight without any inefficiencies, so very likely max speed will be lower than this unless there are major technological breakthroughs.

 To remain stationary the avis needs a decent max speed to counter any winds.
 No matter the size,